(Last Update: 02/11/2025)

 Limited availability:

-Latex mattresses may not be as widely available as foam or innerspring mattresses, making it harder to test them in person before purchasing.
+Latex mattresses may not be as widely available as foam or innerspring mattresses.

 Noise: While latex mattresses are generally quiet, they can sometimes produce a slight noise when bearing weight, which may be bothersome for some sleepers.

-Dunlop and Talalay are the two primary methods of processing latex, and each method results in a slightly different feel and performance.
+Dunlop and Talalay are the two primary methods of processing latex, and each produces a slightly different feel and performance.

-Dunlop latex is created by pouring liquid latex into a mold, which is then vulcanized or heated to create a solid foam.
+Dunlop latex is created by pouring liquid latex into a mold.
+The mold is then vulcanized or heated to create a solid foam.

 The process results in denser, firmer, and more durable latex.
 Due to its firmness, Dunlop latex is often used as a support layer in most latex beds and most foam mattresses.